Manual vs. Automated: Which UAT Testing Method Is Best?

 To further illustrate the effectiveness of both methods, consider the following case studies:

 1. Case Study: eCommerce Platform - An eCommerce platform with frequent updates and a large user base opted for automated UAT to handle regression testing and high-volume transactions.
 The computerized tests guaranteed that unused highlights did not disturb existing functionalities.
-Manual testing was utilized for assessing client encounters and exploratory testing, which uncovered convenience issues not distinguished by computerization.
+Manual testing was utilized for assessing client encounters and exploratory testing, which uncovered convenience issues not identified by computerization.

 2. Case Study: Monetary Application - A money related application with complex trade logic and strict administrative requirements utilized a hybrid approach.
 Automated tests were employed for functional and regression testing, while manual tests focused on compliance, user experience, and edge cases.
 This approach ensured both functional accuracy and adherence to regulatory standards.